 After this class.
 In addition to my assistance in this class, I extend to all my students an offer to help with any future writing issues which may arise once this class is over.
 In the past, I have assisted former students with cover letters, updated resumes, grad school applications, and have even helped with the abstract of a scientific paper.
 Additionally, for all students who receive an A in this class, I will happily write a letter of recommendation for any grants, schools, programs, or internships you may be applying to.
-Also, if you receive an A in this class, you may include me as a reference in any jobs you might apply to-as long as you haven't committed any felonies in the interim.
+Also, if you receive an A in this class, you may include me as a reference in any jobs you might apply to.